esloewe/social-network/README.md

 # Social Network

 A social network for travelling yoga teachers and wellness enthusiasts.
+Users can create their own profile page, send friends requests and chat with other online users.

 The following technologies were used to created this site: **_node.js, react.js, redux, socket.io, postgreSQL._**